USDA Zone 9: Subtropical Abundance

 Water deeply before sunrise using drip irrigation.
 Mulch 3-4 inches deep with inorganic mulch (decomposed granite) in desert gardens.
 Provide afternoon shade (40-50% shade cloth) for vegetable beds in May-September.
 Choose desert-adapted plants (desert marigold, red yucca, lantana, ocotillo).

-Seasonal Guide
+Seasonal guide

-February through April.
+- February through April.
 Plant nearly anything — tomatoes, peppers, squash, and flowers all thrive.
 Last frost typically late January to mid-February.
 Azaleas peak in March.
 Citrus blooms.
 Major vegetable garden planting window.

-May through October.
+- May through October.
 Hot, humid (Florida) or hot-dry (desert Zone 9), with intense thunderstorms.
 Most cool-season crops pause entirely.
 Plant heat-lovers — okra, sweet potatoes, southern peas, Malabar spinach, and tropical annuals.
 Many summer gardens intentionally go fallow June-August.

-October through December.
+- October through December.
 Transition back to cool-season crops.
 Prime time for leafy greens (lettuce, kale, collards), cole crops (broccoli, cabbage, cauliflower), and cool-season flowers (pansies, violas, snapdragons).
 First light frost may arrive December.

-December through February.
+- December through February.
 Mild with occasional cold snaps — covers essential for tender tropicals during any forecast below 32°F. Best time for citrus pruning, dormant-season tasks, and bareroot tree planting.
 Roses get their hard prune in January.

-Plants for Zone 9
+Plants for zone 9

-Lavandula angustifolia
+- Lavender Lavandula angustifolia

 Lavender is the iconic sun-loving Mediterranean perennial.
 Silvery foliage, purple flower spikes, and a fragrance that feels like summer afternoons in Provence.
 It thrives on neglect — too much water or shade is the fastest way to kill it.